Netherlands 2023 "Prehistoric animals (II)"

 With modern accurate positioning, the location of the finds can be properly mapped out.
 This collaboration between the crews of those beam trawlers that brought the bycatch ashore, and the active, very interested collectors, has yielded a wealth of scientific information about the life in what is referred to as Doggerland.

-The fossils indicate that during the Pleistocene and the beginning of the Holocene there were connections between the continent of Europe and the British Isles.
+The fossils indicate that during the Pleistocene and the beginning of the Holocene there were land connections between the continent of Europe and the British Isles.

 Doggerland was an area of land in Northern Europe, now submerged beneath the North Sea, that connected Britain to continental Europe.
 It was flooded by rising sea levels around 6500–6200 BCE.
 The flooded land is known as the Dogger Littoral.
 Geological surveys have suggested that it stretched from what is now the east coast of Great Britain to what is now the Netherlands, the western coast of Germany and the Danish peninsula of Jutland.